ADHD Assessments now available at Momwell!LEARN MORE

 If we can understand the science behind why we’re experiencing anger, and what our anger is telling us, we can approach it not from a place of shame but from a place of productive problem-solving.

-Today, I’m joined by NYT bestselling author Dr. Dan Siegel, to discuss the science behind losing our cool and evidence-based anger management for parents.
+Today, I’m joined by NYT bestselling author Dr. Siegel, to discuss the science behind losing our cool and evidence-based anger management for parents.

 How Pressure on Moms Fuels Maternal Anger

-Dr. Dan specializes in the relationship between behavior and biology.
+Dr. Siegel specializes in the relationship between behavior and biology.
 He has been studying, writing, and publishing work on brain development, trauma, parenting, and emotional regulation since 1999, pioneering important concepts and bringing research to parents and educators.

 Research shows that multiple strong attachments with caregivers is a good thing for our children.